epwalsh/allennlp-manager/README.md

 ## Dependencies

-AllenNLP, Python 3.6 (or higher), and Docker are required.
+AllenNLP and Python 3.6 or 3.7.

 ## Installation